Floor Frog offers:-

 Any solid hardwood can be fitted “floating” using elastilon (a sticky foam underlay), but this only for very simple room layouts.

 Compared to carpet and Flotex; YES laminate can initially feel cold on bare feet.
 It soon warms to the touch.
 Unlike the following;

-Wood is slightly warmer to the touch than laminate.
+Hardwood is slightly warmer to the touch than laminate.

 9. What happens around the perimeter of the room and under door jambs?

-Laminate and wood floors need to be fitted with an expansion gap all round the perimeter of the room.
-Larger rooms need larger expansion gaps, and solid wood needs larger gaps than engineered and laminate flooring.
+Laminate and hardwood floors need to be fitted with an expansion gap all round the perimeter of the room.
+Larger rooms need larger expansion gaps, and solid hardwood needs larger gaps than engineered and laminate flooring.
 The easiest and cheapest way to cover this expansion gap is to use quarter round molding (either matching the floor or matching your baseboard).
 It is always neater to NOT use molding to cover expansion gaps.
 This can be done by, trimming the bottom off your existing baseboards in situ and sliding the new flooring underneath or removing and refitting /replacing baseboards.

 Baseboards can be supplied to match most of the flooring.